 reCAPTCHA protection page

 Elaborate anti-bot systems and an ever-changing web layout make automated data extraction difficult.
-As a consequence, when collecting data at scale from Wayfair, you might get blocked, banned, or blacklisted, not to mention constantly micromanaging the script to fix code breaks.
+As a consequence, when collecting data from Wayfair at scale, you might get blocked, banned, or blacklisted, not to mention constantly micromanaging the script to fix code breaks.

 Wayfair is using Google’s reCAPTCHA service to block automated scrapers.
 It is an anti-bot protection service that uses fingerprinting algorithms and behavioral pattern recognition.

-Oxylabs Wayfair API provides out-of-the-box support for bypassing the anti-bot measures by providing proxies, custom headers, user agents, and other features.
+Oxylabs Wayfair API provides out-of-the-box support for bypassing the anti-bot measures by providing proxy solutions, custom headers, user agents, and other features.
 This immensely eases the process and simplifies the scraper you would have to build.

 Compared to regular scrapers, Wayfair Scraper API has multiple advantages, including: